 – Oscar Wilde, A picture of Dorian Gray

-Well, this time, it’s your people, who are at stake.
-Because, just like you, your people, are gonna get older.
+Well, this time, it’s your people who are at stake.
+Because, just like you, your people are going to get older.
 You know it.
 I know it.
-But we try not to think about it.
-Because getting older is scary.
-We’re all terribly afraid of time.
+But we try not to think about it because getting older is scary.
+We’re all afraid of time.
 And ageism, just like every other evil social construct, relies on our fears.
 Fears that are also enhanced by the media and popular culture.
 Our terror of getting old keeps so many industries going.
-Anti-aging skin care products, food supplements, “magic” teas and cocktails.
-All these expensive and well-marketed miraculous substances are supposed to help us achieve the ultimate goal – eternal youth.
-The one true value of our Dorian-Gray-loving society.
+Anti-aging skincare products, food supplements, “magic” teas, and cocktails.
+All these expensive and well-marketed miraculous substances are supposed to help us achieve the ultimate goal – eternal youth—the one true value of our Dorian-Gray-loving society.

 Wisdom?
 Experience?
-Maybe these things had some actual market-value in ancient Greece but in our times, the world belongs to the young.
-For some reason we imagine that innovative thinking, vibrant ideas, and stylish solutions are all born in the brains that are under forty.
-For some reason, we think that beautiful minimalistic offices and beige beanbags can only fit the asses of those, born before the 1980s.
+Maybe these things had some actual market-value in ancient Greece, but in our times, the world belongs to the young.
+For some reason, we imagine that innovative thinking, vibrant ideas, and stylish solutions are all born in the brains that are under forty.
+For some reason, we think that beautiful minimalistic offices and beige beanbags can only fit the asses of those born before the 1980s.
 Why?
 There’s no definitive answer.
-Because, actually, when we really need something good and valuable, when we need advice that surpasses our start-up minds, we look for it in speeches, books, and lectures delivered to us by people who sat at stiff wooden desks and saw the After-War effects with their own eyes.
+Because when we need something good and valuable, when we need advice that surpasses our start-up minds, we look for it in speeches, books, and lectures delivered to us by people who sat at stiff wooden desks and saw the After-War effects with their own eyes.
 We feel touched, we cry, we gather inspiration from the chosen few and let the others with the same vast arsenal of experience, sit around, wasting their beautiful minds somewhere else.
 Where?
-I don’t know.
-Wherever the others gather.
+I don’t know wherever the others gather.

 You’d think at least someone should be protected from ageism.
 Pop stars, maybe?
 Nope.
-This year Madonna turned 60 and she was very outspoken about it.
-She put the emphasis on the fact that ageism affects women more than men (approved by statistics).
-"What I am going through now is ageism, with people putting me down or giving me a hard time because I date younger men or do things that are considered to be only the domain of younger women.
-I mean, who made those rules? <...> I'm going to keep fighting it.
-Ten to 20 years from now, it's going to be normal.
-People are going to shut up."
-Well, I surely hope so.
+This year Madonna turned 60, and she was very outspoken about it.
+She emphasized the fact that ageism affects women more than men (approved by statistics).
+“What I am going through now is ageism, with people putting me down or giving me a hard time because I date younger men or do things that are considered to be only the domain of younger women.
+I mean, who made those rules? <…> I’m going to keep fighting it.
+Ten to 20 years from now, it’s going to be normal.
+People are going to shut up.”
+Well, I sure hope so.

 Ok, so, maybe politics?
-Also a big no no. Bernie Sanders is 77 and people are very into debating whether he‘s too old to run for president in 2020.
-And in 2016, Hilary Clinton faced ageism as she was unable to show up for a few events due to her pneumonia.
-Which is not something that is exclusive for people over seventy.
+Also a big no-no. Bernie Sanders is 77, and people are very into debating whether he‘s too old to run for president in 2020.
+And in 2016, Hilary Clinton faced ageism as she was unable to show up for a few events due to her pneumonia, which is not exclusive for people over seventy.
 And yet, the backlash was horrifying.
-But, come on...
-Donald Trump is 72 and I‘m pretty sure nobody blames his age for his bad decisions.
-He‘d probably make the same ones if he was thirty-five.
+But come on.
+Donald Trump is 72, and I‘m pretty sure nobody blames his age for his bad decisions.
+He‘d probably make the same ones if he were thirty-five.

 So, as you can see, it‘s everywhere.
-It lurks in the corners of fancy advertising agencies in our glass-fed capitals, it sneaks upon the talented people on stage and on screen, it speaks through you every single time you underestimate the intellectual abilities of your grandparents.
+It lurks in the corners of fancy advertising agencies in our glass-fed capitals, it sneaks up on the talented people on stage, and on-screen, it speaks through you every single time you underestimate the intellectual abilities of your grandparents.
 And unless we do something about it, it will also catch up to you and your people.
-You can get botox for your forehead but it won‘t work for the birth date on your CV and your passport.
-And while the law protects people from being discriminated for their age, when it comes to employment and occupation, (sadly, only a very small percentage of the complaints are satisfied), it doesn‘t protect them from the youth-obsessed society that tells them their life is over when they feel it‘s just about to start.
+You can get botox for your forehead, but it won‘t work for the birth date on your CV and your passport.
+And while the law protects people from being discriminated for their age, when it comes to employment and occupation, (sadly, only a very small percentage of the complaints are satisfied), it doesn‘t protect them from the youth-obsessed society.
 We are the reason.
 We are the cause.
 We are also the solution.

 “It is not having a vagina that makes life harder for women – it’s sexism.
-It is not loving a man that makes life harder for gay guys – it’s homophobia.
+It does not love a man that makes life harder for gay guys – it’s homophobia.
 And it is not the passage of time that makes getting older so much harder than it has to be – it is ageism.”

 – Ashton Applewhite